For the reaction: 2SO2(g) + O2(g) ⇌ 2SO3(g), what is the effect of removing SO3

 For the reaction: 2SO2(g) + O2(g) ⇌ 2SO3(g), what is the effect of removing SO3 on the equilibrium?
 (2020)

-Solution: Removing SO3 will shift the equilibrium to the right to produce more SO3, according to Le Chatelier's principle.
+Step 6: Conclude that removing SO3 will cause the equilibrium to shift to the right to produce more SO3, in order to replace what was removed.